-You should always seek medical care as soon as possible any time you believe you may have suffered an athletic injury.
-Do not wait for an injury to heal on its own, get proper treatment for an injury as soon as possible.
-Keep in mind that many serious injuries involve delayed symptoms, and an insurance company will often use a person’s failure to seek treatment as evidence that the injuries were not that serious.
+You should always seek medical care as soon as possible whenever you believe you may have suffered an athletic injury.
+Do not wait for an injury to heal on its own.
+Get proper treatment for an injury as soon as possible.
+Remember that many serious injuries involve delayed symptoms, and an insurance company will often use a person’s failure to seek treatment as evidence that the injuries were not that serious.

-What should I do if my child suffered a concussion during an athletic event?
+What should I do if my child suffers a concussion during an athletic event?

-A concussion is a mild traumatic brain injury, but it can still be serious.
+A concussion is a mild traumatic brain injury that can still be serious.
 According to the Brain Injury Research Institute, up to 3.8 million young athletes suffer concussions.
 Children who have suffered concussions should be removed from sports activities and given several days of rest before resuming participation.
 Do not try to “play through” concussions, as you may be at risk of a more serious brain injury.
 You should seek medical treatment for more serious concussions.